EthanBG-01/EthanBG-01/README.md

 I'm Ethan, a Computer Science Student at the University of Warwick.
 My interests range from the more theoretical sides of comp sci like AI and quantum computing to full stack web and android app Development - Particularly the UI design aspects of these projects.

 ### :books: Current Projects
-- [Digi Lib](https://github.com/EthanBG-01/Digi-Lib): a virtual library site, uses Google-Books-API to fetch and display data.
+- [Digi Lib](https://github.com/EthanBG-01/Digi-Lib): a virtual book collection site, uses Google-Books-API to fetch and display data.
 - [Packet-Sniffer](https://github.com/EthanBG-01/Packet-Sniffer): a linux command line packet sniffer written in C.
 - Music-Explorer: front-end web application that uses Spotify-API to display related artists.